 Susan will work with you tailor her presentation to your group's specific needs.
 Your audience will leave inspired, determined, and armed with ideas, tools, and concrete action steps.
 Susan's main speaking topics all center around one idea: same old thinking, same old results.

-Susan will be speaking about change leadership at the 18th Annual World Lean Six Sigma Conference, March 13-14, 2019 in San Antonio, TX.
-Click this link for information about the conference: www.leanandsixsigma.org.
+Earlier this year, Susan spoke on change leadership at the 18th Annual World Lean Six Sigma Conference, March 13-14, 2019 in San Antonio, TX.

 Change as a Way of Life

 Why is it that engaging in and committing to what we say is important to us is so difficult?
 Why don’t we become the person we want to be?

 Let’s face it.
 If we are totally honest, given a choice, we’d prefer to do nothing — rather than spend what feels like extraordinary effort to stop doing something in our comfort zone to start something that would be good for us in the long run.
 We may say we embrace the opportunity to change — but meaningful behavioral change is hard to do.
 It’s hard to start, even harder to stay the course, and hardest of all to make the change stick.
 In this session, we explore what it takes to make “change” a way of life.

 - Three "must-haves" to actually make change happen

 - Tools you can use to take goal-setting to the next level